-This summer, Harvard Health Publications hosted a group of mobile health startup companies, all part of the first Rock Health Boston class.
+This summer, Harvard Health Publishing hosted a group of mobile health startup companies, all part of the first Rock Health Boston class.
 I had the pleasure of attending their end-of-program demonstrations.
 It was 1) fun and 2) inspiring to see the future of medicine as told by young, savvy, energetic teams.

 All seven startups have similar goals—using the Web or apps to provide faster, better access to health care and to identify health issues before they become huge problems.

-Speaking before a standing-room-only crowd of potential investors, reviewers, and friends at the Broad Institute in Cambridge, the companies made polished pitches that had come a long way from those they offered upon their arrival at Harvard Health Publications in June.
+Speaking before a standing-room-only crowd of potential investors, reviewers, and friends at the Broad Institute in Cambridge, the companies made polished pitches that had come a long way from those they offered upon their arrival at Harvard Health Publishing in June.

 Guest speaker Dr. John Halamka kicked off the presentations with news that two key federal panels had established new standards that will allow vetted third-party companies—like those in the Rock Heath class—to connect to electronic health records.